buda-magenta/hazard_map/Saharanpur.md

 </div>

-<p align="center"> The above map shows the top 100 at most risk cities when the outbreak location is Saharanpur.
-You can hover over any city to see the corresponding rank and the hazard index.
-The size of the red circle is proportional to the corresponding relative hazard.
-You may also click on any city to see that particular city's hazard map.
-Finally, you can also see the list of top 10 cities at risk on side.
-Click <a href="https://buda-magenta.github.io/hazard_map/">here</a> to go back to the home page.
+<p align="center">This hazard map shows top-100 cities that are at most risk if an infectious disease breaks out at Saharanpur.
+The size of red circle indicates the relative magnitude of risk.
+Bigger the circle, more the risk.
+The table on the side highlights the list of top-10 cities that are at most risk.
+Smaller the rank, more the risk.
+Thus, rank 3 is more at risk compared to rank 4, and so on.You can also click on any city to make that city an outbreak location.
+You will get a new hazard map with the chosen city/town as outbreak location.
 </p>